somyakantdash/Dria-Node-Run-Full-Guide/README.md

 #### For OpenAI

 If you will be using OpenAI to serve its models, you need to have an API key in the environment.
-Simply set the key within your `.env`:

 ```sh
 OPENAI_API_KEY=<YOUR_KEY>